 Seriously, this dudes hand speed is riduculous!!
 This man looked like a super saiyan.. https://www.youtube.com/watch?v=77gw8vzipQY

 LAS VEGAS (Sept.
 28, 2016) — Boxing Day comes to Las Vegas one month early with a blockbuster fight between two of the hardest hitters in the sport.
-Two-division world champion and two-time Olympic gold medalist VASYL LOMACHENKO will defend his World Boxing Organization (WBO) Junior Lightweight title against undefeated former world Featherweight champion NICHOLAS “Axe Man” WALTERS.
-Lomachenko vs. Walters will take place Saturday, November.
+Two-division world champion and two-time Olympic gold medalist VASYL LOMACHENKO will defend his World Boxing Organization (WBO) junior lightweight title against undefeated former world featherweight champion NICHOLAS “Axe Man” WALTERS.
+Lomachenko vs. Walters will take place Saturday, Nov.
 26, at The Chelsea inside The Cosmopolitan of Las Vegas.
 It will be televised live on HBO World Championship Boxing® beginning at 10:35 p.m.
 ET/PT.